 Receiving your aid

-Maintaining financial aid eligibility is an ongoing process.
-Not only must you reapply for financial aid every year, but the Financial Aid Office must continually monitor your eligibility.
+Maintaining financial aid eligibility is an ongoing process which includes reapplying for aid each year, and the Financial Aid Office continually monitoring your eligibility.

 When funds are applied

 Financial aid funds are applied to your student account balance at the beginning of each semester.

 Aid is applied to your student account the week before your classes begin.
 Aid can only be applied after you have accepted your awards and completed all requirements.

 Financial aid for the academic year is applied in two payments half in the fall semester and half in the winter semester.

 Financial aid will not disburse after the first day of the semester until your class participation is confirmed by your instructor.
 If your participation is not confirmed in all classes your aid may be reduced or canceled.

 If you add a class after your aid is refunded, remember to pay your balance before late fees are charged.

 If you have unpaid outstanding charges other than tuition, fees, or room and board; and want the university to deduct payment from your financial aid, you must complete the -